Thathsarani-Sandarekha/DataTitans_InfinityIntergalactic/README.md

 # Infinity Intergalactic README

 Welcome to Infinity Intergalactic!
+Where the stars are the limit!

 This document will guide you through the process of setting up and running the application on your local environment.

 ## Table of Contents